No Security

 MTV's Live from the 10 Spot), TWA Dome (St. Louis), River Plate Stadium (Buenos Aires), and Zeppelinfeld (Nuremberg).

 The album was released in November 1998, and the band thereafter embarked on another tour, the No Security Tour, crossing North America for 34 shows in hockey and basketball arenas.

+The front cover photo was taken at a show in Wiener Neustadt, Austria, on 11 July 1998.
+The man was identified as Wolfgang Dusek, an optician from Vienna.
+The woman is Birgit Lötsch, a tattoo and piercing artist.
+They were not a couple, just randomly picked out from the crowd, and reportedly got paid 500 dollars each for the picture.

 No Security peaked at number 67 on the UK Albums Chart, and at number 34 on the US Billboard 200.
 It failed to achieve US gold record status, selling more than 300,000 copies.
 The album was not reissued by UMe when Universal reissued the 1971–2005 back catalog.

 Track listing

 All songs by Mick Jagger and Keith Richards, except where noted.